(January 2015 to June 2015)

 The über-god Brainiac has “collected” hundreds of cities from previously erased timelines by literally digging them up and putting an impenetrable energy dome around them shortly before they disappeared from existence.
 These cities have been placed onto the sentient planet Telos, which resides outside of time and space.
 With über Brainiac defeated and captured (as seen in The New 52: Futures End), Telos took his own initiative and forced all of the hijacked cities to war against one another.
 Deimos (from a pre-Flashpoint Skartaris) has bested Telos and taken control of the living planetoid and all of his inhabitants.
 Cut to now.
 Deimos pilots Telos through the Bleed and into Universe-0, an act which immediately registers an alarm with the Justice League United (Martian Manhunter, Animal Man, Stargirl, Adam Strange, and Equinox).
 J’onn quickly alerts the Justice League.
 Superman assembles a task force consisting of Supergirl, Captain K’rot, Green Lantern Jediah Caul, Blue Beetle, and a bunch of Red Lanterns (including a resurrected Zilius Zox).
 This task force, along with the giant watcher-god Oracle, all stand at attention as Telos comes into full view in deep space.
 Also monitoring the situation from afar are a rejuvenated non-emanation über Darkseid, the Guardians of the Universe, and Superjudge Nix Uotan!
 (Darkseid makes mention that Telos matters little to him since he is preparing to go to war against the Anti-Monitor.
 Of course, his war against the Anti-Monitor won’t actually happen for about nine months.)
 Meanwhile, on Telos, a grand battle between those allied with Deimos versus a conglomerate of heroes has begun.
 After scaring off the pre-Zero Hour Extremists, a bunch of displaced heroes from the Modern Age and from the current Earth-2 unite under the leadership of pre-Flashpoint Superman (Modern Age Superman/Clark Kent) and Earth-2 Superman (Val-Zod).
 Earth-2 Flash (Jay Garrick) meets the pre-Crisis Earth-1 Flash (Silver Age Barry Allen).
 With the encouragement of Modern Age Superman, Earth-2 Dick Grayson appeals to Telos’ humanity and brokers a peace with him.
 Telos assembles an army of heroes from various previously deleted chronologies (including timelines from Silver Age Earth-1, Silver Age Earth-4, pre-Flashpoint Earth-0, Silver Age 30th century, and more).
 This gaggle of warriors, including the pre-Crisis Earth-1 Batman (Silver Age Batman), attacks Deimos head-on.
 But Deimos already has an army of villains from various previously deleted chronologies (including timelines from Flashpoint, Kingdom Come, pre-Zero Hour Angor, Silver Age Earth-3, and more) at his disposal.
 A burst of energy erupts from Telos, scaring Earth-0’s heroes (along with the Oracle) out of their wits.
 Earth-0 Superman rescues Stormwatch members Apollo and Engineer.
 Earth-0 Superman, Earth-0 Supergirl, and Earth-0 J’onn then see a vision of their prior incarnations flash before their eyes.
 On Telos, the battle rages on as Telos himself battles Deimos.
 Yolanda Montez (of Earth-2) tells everyone that Deimos wants to steal everyone’s power by killing them all, including the villains too.
 This news causes the villains to join with the heroes to fight against Deimos.
 The pre-Zero Hour Hal Jordan (Parallax Hal Jordan) swiftly executes Deimos.
 Unfortunately, this act releases all of the time-energy that Deimos has pilfered.
 A flash of electric red lightning spiderwebs through space.
 The Oracle crumbles and declares that all reality is breaking apart.

 –REFERENCE: In Convergence #8.
 Seemingly unable to prevent the collapse of the multiverse, Universe-0’s heroes, including Batman, return to their homes to be with their families and loved ones.
 The über Brainiac, coming to his senses, retakes control of Telos and sends a few heroes—the pre-Flashpoint (Modern Age) Earth-0 Superman, pre-Flashpoint (Modern Age) Earth-0 Lois Lane-Kent, their baby son Jonathan Samuel Kent (conceived and born under the dome), pre-Crisis (Silver Age) Earth-1 Flash, pre-Crisis (Silver Age) Earth-1 Supergirl, and pre-Zero Hour Hal Jordan—on a mission back to the original Silver Age/Golden Age Crisis.
 Their mission is to change the history of the Crisis so that it didn’t cause multiversial collapse.
 After the heroes complete their mission, Brainiac is able to return every displaced person to his or her correct time and timeline, shortly before they were gathered up and domed by Brainiac in the first place (thus effectively cancelling out their time spent under the domes).
 Everyone going back where they belong effectively halts the destruction of the multiverse and “resets” it back to normal.
-In Telos #1, Brainiac refers to this “pressing of the reset button” as also having the effect of “realigning the Infinite Earths Timeline,” which is his way of saying that it returned the entirety of DC’s current New Age multiverse(s) back to status quo.
+In Telos #1, Brainiac refers to this “pressing of the reset button” as also having the effect of “realigning the Infinite Earths Timeline,” which is his way of saying that it returned the entirety of DC’s current New 52 multiverse(s) back to status quo.
 However, some rather outrageous anomalies do remain.
-For instance, as seen in Convergence #8 but further fleshed out in Superman: Lois & Clark #1, immediately after the hero squad alters the original Crisis to “reset” continuity (basically erasing the Modern Age, as will be explained below), Brainiac allows these heroes to travel to any place of their choosing on the current New Age timeline.
-Thus, Modern Age Superman and Modern Age Lois, unable to go to an erased Modern Age and hoping to preserve their baby son’s existence, go to early Year One of this very timeline where they take alternate identities and live a relatively quiet and secretive life with baby Jon.
+For instance, as seen in Convergence #8 but further fleshed out in Superman: Lois & Clark #1, immediately after the hero squad alters the original Crisis to “reset” continuity (basically erasing the Modern Age, as will be explained below), Brainiac allows these heroes to travel to any place of their choosing on the current New 52 timeline.
+Thus, Modern Age Superman and Modern Age Lois, unable to go to an erased Modern Age and hoping to preserve their baby son’s existence, go to a year prior to Year Zero of this very timeline.
+There, they take alternate identities and live a relatively quiet and secretive life with baby Jon.
 Silver Age Flash, Silver Age Supergirl, and pre-Zero Hour Parallax Hal Jordan disappear into points unknown.
 But what are the ramifications of all this insanity!?
 Since the story is so bizarrely poorly constructed, ignoring both the physical parameters of narrative continuity and the Many Worlds Interpretation of physics by which the DC Omniverse has generally operated under for decades, we have two real options, neither of which are particularly satisfying—although, the Real Batman Chronology Project has reluctantly given in and accepted the former option, which will be explained presently.
-OPTION ONE: By going back to fight in the original Crisis and then choosing to live in the New Age, Modern Age Superman, Modern Age Lois, pre-Zero Hour Hal, Silver Age Supergirl, and Silver Age Flash cause the massive incomprehensible erasure/upheaval of the Modern Age timeline.
+OPTION ONE: By going back to fight in the original Crisis and then choosing to live in the New 52, Modern Age Superman, Modern Age Lois, pre-Zero Hour Hal, Silver Age Supergirl, and Silver Age Flash cause the massive incomprehensible erasure/upheaval of the Modern Age timeline.
 OPTION TWO: These heroes become mere copies of their former selves in order to NOT mess up any prior timelines.
 If you should choose to subscribe to the latter copy idea, then we’d need to include the creation of those copies here and now as part of our narrative synopsis.

 –Justice League of America Vol. 4 #1-3 (“POWER AND GLORY”)